 On December 9, 2015, the Company entered into an amended and restated five-year revolving credit facility agreement that expires in November 2020.
 The credit agreement provides, among other things, for a revolving credit facility in a maximum principal amount of \$50 million, with possible future increases to \$75 million under an expansion feature.
 Borrowings under the credit facility generally bear interest at the Company's option at either (i) a eurocurrency rate determined by reference to the applicable LIBOR rate plus a margin ranging from 1.00% to 1.75% or (ii) a prime rate as announced by JP Morgan Chase plus a margin ranging from 0.00% to 0.50%.
 The applicable margin is determined based upon the Company's consolidated total leverage ratio.
 On the last day of each calendar quarter, the Company is required to pay a commitment fee ranging from 0.125% to 0.20% per annum in respect of any unused commitments under the credit facility, with the specific rate determined based upon the Company's consolidated total leverage ratio.
 So long as certain total leverage ratios are met, there is no limit on the "restricted payments" (primarily distributions and equity repurchases) that the Company may make.
-As of December 27, 2015, the Company has no amounts outstanding under the credit facility.
-As of December 27, 2015, the Company has \$49.4 million available for borrowing under the credit facility after reductions for outstanding letters of credit.
+As of December 31, 2017, the Company had no amounts outstanding under the credit facility.